kumbulanit/t-sql/tech company/untitled/Presentations/Lab_Basic_SELECT_Presentation.md

 SELECT
     FirstName + ' ' + LastName AS FullName,
     CASE
-        WHEN Department = 'IT' AND Salary > 75000 THEN 'Senior IT Professional' WHEN Department = 'IT' THEN 'IT Professional' WHEN Salary > 80000 THEN 'Senior Professional' ELSE 'Professional'
+        WHEN Department = 'IT' AND BaseSalary > 75000 THEN 'Senior IT Professional' WHEN Department = 'IT' THEN 'IT Professional' WHEN BaseSalary > 80000 THEN 'Senior Professional' ELSE 'Professional'
     END AS JobLevel
 FROM Employees;